Preta-Crowz/GTA-Hopeless/README.md

 # Warning
 Your game will crashes on first launch.
 I don't know why it happens.
 Loading can be stopped anytime.
 Just wait with tea time.
-Your game will freeze at 83% loaded (Post Initialization: loading Iguana Tinker Tweaks)
+Your game will freeze at 83% loaded.